Analysis | This might be the most embarrassing document created by a White House staffer

-“[N]o Republican has ever won a presidential election without winning Ohio,” the document notes, “while only two Democrats have won the presidency without winning Florida.”
+“No Republican has ever won a presidential election without winning Ohio,” the document notes, “while only two Democrats have won the presidency without winning Florida.”

-I was curious about the source for that claim, so I checked footnote 3.
+I was curious about the source for that claim, so I checked Footnote 3.
 And, lo and behold, the source was … me, writing in 2016.

 Of course, my point wasn’t that winning Ohio and Florida were a guarantee of victory.
 Instead, I was pointing out that there were certain states that Democrats and Republicans usually won before winning the presidency.
 Navarro’s right that no Republican has won the presidency without winning Ohio — but plenty of Democrats have, rendering his point entirely moot.
 And that’s even assuming that his point was useful at all anyway, which we shouldn’t.
 Bill Clinton lost Florida in 1992 while winning the presidency.
-President-elect Joe Biden did it this year, meaning that in one-fourth of the past elections it has happened.
+Joe Biden did it this year, meaning that in one-fourth of the past eight elections it has happened.
 Hardly something particularly remarkable.

 But this, in broad strokes, is how Navarro’s document operates.
 It throws out as near-certainties things that are unfounded, misrepresented or unimportant.

-What makes his claims about who won what states one of his better points is, first, that it’s accurate and, second, that his source for it was a reputable news organization.
-His footnotes cite the blatantly-pro-Trump Epoch Times more than The Post and the New York Times combined.
+His claims about who won what states are actually some of his better points.
+First, they are accurate and, second, his source was a reputable news organization.
+But his footnotes cite the blatantly pro-Trump Epoch Times more than The Washington Post and the New York Times combined.
 In fact, he celebrates his reliance on biased and flawed sources of information.

 “From Steve Bannon’s War Room Pandemic and John Solomon’s Just the News to Raheem Kassam’s National Pulse, to Newsmax, and One America News Network,” Navarro writes, “Americans hungry for facts and breaking developments have been able to find such critical information only by following this alternative coverage.”